How Do I Deploy a Best Practice Internet Gateway Security

-- Create User Groups for Access to Whitelist Applications—After you identify the applications you plan to allow, you must identify the user groups that require access to each one.
+- Create User Groups for Access to Allowed Applications—After you identify the applications you plan to allow, you must identify the user groups that require access to each one.
 Because compromising an end user’s system is one of the cheapest and easiest ways for an attacker to gain access to your network, you can greatly reduce your attack surface by only allowing access to applications to the user groups that have a legitimate business need.

 - Create Best Practice Security Profiles for the Internet Gateway—Command and control traffic, CVEs, drive-by downloads of malicious content, phishing attacks, APTs are all delivered via legitimate applications.
 To protect against known and unknown threats, you must attach stringent security profiles to all Security policy allow rules.

-- Define the Initial Internet Gateway Security Policy—Using the application and user group inventory you conducted, you can define an initial policy that allows access to all of the applications you want to whitelist by user or user group.
+- Define the Initial Internet Gateway Security Policy—Using the application and user group inventory you conducted, you can define an initial policy that allows access to all of the applications you want to allow by user or user group.
 The initial policy rulebase you create must also include rules for blocking known malicious IP addresses, as well as temporary rules to prevent other applications you might not have known about from breaking and to identify policy gaps and security holes in your existing design.